technoon-org/technoon.org/organisers.md

   * Check out our [ready-to-go course material](#course-materials)
-  * Because corporate network restrictions may interfere with some websites and package installations - check that all material that you intend to use will be accessible from the WiFi
+  * Because corporate network restrictions may interfere with some websites and package installations - check that all material that you intend to use will be accessible from the Wi-Fi
   * Please consider sharing any material you create so others can use it.
 If you created a course we recommend using a [Creative Commons Attribution-ShareAlike 4.0 International